What happens when cancer treatment ends?

 What happens when I finish treatment?

-When you’re living with cancer, you tend to spend a lot of time thinking about cancer.
+When you’re living with cancer, you tend to spend a lot of time thinking about it – and about doctors, nurses, hospitals, tests, side effects and everything else that goes with your diagnosis.

-But finally the day arrives when you don’t have to think about those things anymore, and everything can feel a bit weird and even slightly scary.
+But when the day arrives when you don’t have to think about those things anymore everything can feel a bit weird and even slightly scary.

 Many young people tell us that finishing treatment can feel like an anti-climax.
 The routine and security of the hospital isn’t there anymore.